lhayhurst/legacybot/README.md

 ## Installation

-Paste https://discordapp.com/api/oauth2/authorize?client_id=619678791626915850&permissions=201837632&scope=bot into your browser and select the server you'd like the bot to join.
+To get the "production" Heroku bot, paste https://discordapp.com/api/oauth2/authorize?client_id=619678791626915850&permissions=201845824&scope=bot into your browser and select the server you'd like the bot to join.

+If you'd like to help test features in development, there's sometime a bot up with the client id `621907047587512330`. https://discordapp.com/api/oauth2/authorize?client_id=621907047587512330&permissions=201845824&scope=bot

-Legacybot has very limited permissions:
+Legacybot has limited permissions.

 ![permissions](assets/screenshots/bot-permissions.png)